BORDERS, BARRIERS, WALLS

 Curator: Francis E. Parker

-Borders, barriers and walls delineate this group exhibition that includes artists from Australia and overseas.
-It reflects on how these selectively impervious, contested or convoluted forms shape the world, producing situations of separation, isolation or thwarted passage across the globe, from the exile of Tasmanian Indigenous peoples to the islands of Bass Strait in the nineteenth century, for example, to present refugee crises.
-Whether they be physical constructions, psychological constructs or natural defenses, the exhibition considers the forces by which they are either upheld or breached.
+Borders, barriers and walls delineate this group exhibition of Australian and international artists.
+It reflects on how these contested and complex forms shape the world, producing situations of separation, isolation or thwarted passage across the globe.
+Whether they be physical constructions, psychological constructs or natural defences, the exhibition considers the forces by which these divides are either upheld or breached.
 Borders, Barriers, Walls features more than thirty artworks covering video, painting, photography and sculpture.
 The exhibition includes a new commission by Melbourne artists Amy Spiers & Catherine Ryan.

-Nicholas Mangan is a Melbourne-based multi-disciplinary artist known for interrogating narratives connected to a diverse range of objects.
-With a keen interest in dissecting processes of forming meaning from objects, culture and natural phenomena, Mangan creates videos, montages, sculptures and installations that disrupt established systems of knowledge.
-His work addresses a wide range of themes, including the ongoing impacts of colonialism, humanity's fraught relationship with the natural environment, contemporary consumptive cultures and the complex dynamics of the global political economy.
+Limits to Growth is the first survey exhibition of Melbourne-based artist, Nicholas Mangan.
+With a strong research base in both history and science, Mangan's work addresses a range of themes, including the ongoing impacts of colonialism, humanity's relationship with the natural environment, contemporary consumptive cultures and the complex dynamics of the global political economy.

 Gerard Byrne's new commission has been realised in partnership with Monash University Museum of Art, Melbourne, Mead Gallery, Warwick University and Moderna Museet, Stockholm.